Nicola Terry MA (Dist.), Reg. MBACP (Accred)

 I hold a Master's degree in counselling (for which I was awarded a distinction in 2012) as well as my initial Post Graduate Diploma in the person-centred approach to counselling in 2003.
-In addition, I am an accredited member of the BACP, also on the BACP register and a member of the BABCP.
+In addition, I am an accredited member of the BACP and on the BACP register of counsellors and psychotherapists.

-I have also completed a certificate in CBT (cognitive behavioural therapy) as well as other training including couples therapy; work around cultural and diversity issues - including lesbian, gay and bisexual issues (a gay affirmative approach); trans issues; HIV and current developments; and my own personal development.
+I have also completed a certificate in CBT (cognitive behavioural therapy) as well as other training such as couples therapy; work around cultural and diversity issues - including lesbian, gay and bisexual issues (a gay affirmative approach); trans issues; HIV and current developments; and my own personal development.

-My therapy experience has seen a wide range of people and problems over the years including depression; panic and anxiety; work-related stress; obsessive thoughts and behaviours; loss and bereavement; financial concerns; discrimination at work; homophobia; sexuality and relationships; family issues; bullying, low self-esteem, lack of confidence and assertiveness.
+My therapy experience has seen a wide range of people and problems over the years including depression; panic and anxiety; work-related stress; obsessive thoughts and behaviours; loss and bereavement; financial concerns; discrimination at work; homophobia, bi-phobia and transphobia; sexuality and relationships; family issues; bullying, low self-esteem, lack of confidence and assertiveness.